A revamped understanding of Cosmic Rays and Gamma-Ray Bursts: Introduction

 \subsection{Criticism of the CB model}

-Referees rejecting articles on the CB model typically make statements such as: {\it The CB should swipe-up the plasma in its path, inducing a shock, compressing and deforming it in the process.} This is based on the traditional view that SN shocks --or, more recently, narrow jets produced by SNe\footnote{If jets indeed consist in successive blobs of matter --as implied, by successive GRB pulses-- that would be the skeletal CB model.}-- are the accelerators of CRs.
+A frequent critique of the CB model is that: {\it The CB should swipe-up the plasma in its path, inducing a shock, compressing and deforming it in the process.} This is based on the traditional view that SN shocks --or, more recently, narrow jets produced by SNe\footnote{If jets indeed consist in successive blobs of matter --as implied, by successive GRB pulses-- that would be the skeletal CB model.}-- are the accelerators of CRs.
 The most convincing defense of this claim is the development of instabilities and shocks in numerical simulations of the collision of two plasmas.
 These simulations typically employ unrealistically large electron-to-ion mass ratios (e.g. $\!
 1/15$) and relative Lorentz factors of the colliding plasmas much smaller than $10^3$ \cite{Sims}.
 Also, the simulations are one-dimensional, with periodic boundary conditions in the transverse directions.
 It is not obvious that the results would be similar in realistic simulations of CBs.

 One problem with the traditional views is that they do not result in successful comparisons with the data, unless they include, for instance, acceleration by Galactic Alfv\'en waves and a large number of fit parameters \cite{Galprop}.